MatthewAlexOBrien/Dowload-Airtable/README.md

 Airtable Credentials.R -- This is where you can pull your API credentials from as envirnoment variables.

 Static Functions -- This folder is where most of the heavy lifting is done.
-You wont have to touch anything in here, but if your curious about how some of the functions defined in here work, feel free to send an email to matthewalexobrien@gmail.com.
+You wont have to touch anything in here, but if you're curious about how some of the functions defined in here work, feel free to send an email to matthewalexobrien@gmail.com.